doctrine/inflector/docs/en/index.rst

 No operation inflector
 ----------------------

-The ``Doctrine\Inflector\NoopInflector`` may be used to configure an inflector that doesn't perform any operation for pluralization and/or singularization.
+The ``Doctrine\Inflector\NoopWordInflector`` may be used to configure an inflector that doesn't perform any operation for pluralization and/or singularization.
 If will simply return the input as output.

 This is an implementation of the `Null Object design pattern <https://sourcemaking.com/design_patterns/null_object>`_.